arkui-x/docs/en/application-dev/reference/apis/js-apis-socket.md

 send(options: TCPSendOptions): Promise\<void\>

-Sends data over a TCPSocket connection.
+Sends data over a TCP socket connection.
 This API uses a promise to return the result.

 > **NOTE**
 > This API can be called only after **connect** is successfully called.